debonzi/web-photoviewer-express/README.txt

  * I want to keep them in the original size and format (They are there because it is a safe place to keep them.)
  * I dont want to generate and store in disk thumbnails and view size files.
- * I dont want to make everyone see my pictures.
+ * I dont want everyone see my pictures.
  * I want some people to see some of my pictures.
  * I want some other people to be able to see all my pictures.